Battle of Mesoten

-The Battle of Mesothen (Mesoten) (Note: It is also mentioned as the battle of Bauske/Gräfenthal/Leutschkrug/Garosse.) took place from 26–30 September to 1 October 1812, between the Russian Corps of Finland and the French-allied Prussian Auxiliary Corps.
+The Battle of Mesothen (Mesoten) (Note: It is also mentioned as the battle of Bauske/Gräfenthal/Leutschkrug/Garosse.
+Bauske is today's Bauska, Gräfenthal is today's Grāvendāle, Garosse is today's Garoza.
+All in Latvia.) took place from 26–30 September to 1 October 1812, between the Russian Corps of Finland and the French-allied Prussian Auxiliary Corps.
 It was fought near the Latvian town of Mežotne (Mesothen/Mesoten), then part of the Courland Governorate.
-The battle involved several separate engagements, making it categorized as an operation.
+The battle involved several separate engagements that made it categorized as an operation.

 Background

 In September 1812, Russian troops of General Steinheil entered Mitau, Gross Eckau and Bauska without a fight.
 However, they were spread out and vulnerable to enemy counterattacks.
 The Prussian command deployed its forces to defend the artillery stationed at the Bauska Castle and sent small squads to the ford across the river Lielupe.